Grantparton/in-memory-filesystem/README.md

 switching users, creating users, creating groups, adding users to groups.
 I didn't want to work on this extension because it had less to do directly with the file system itself.

-The last extension was streaming file contents: I think a deep dive on this would itself be an entire project depending on how far down the rabbit hole you go.
-It would be interesting to start implementing a virtual hard disk with garbage collection and memory allocation, as well as an idea of memory locking.
-I ultimately chose to implement path operations and move/copy because they had the most seamless transition with the existing work I was going to build a base system.